2025 Midwest Cogeneration Conference

 Unlocking the Potential of Distributed Energy Resources

-Join the Midwest Cogeneration Conference celebrating MCA’s 40th anniversary!
-Learn from industry experts about combined heat and power, cogeneration, distributed generation, and microgrid technologies to boost energy resiliency and economic benefits using local and federal incentives.
-Key topics include industry updates, policy news, regional transmission impacts, resiliency and sustainability solutions, technology advancements, project development, best practices, and lessons learned.
-Network with exhibitors and professionals to innovate energy and environmental projects.
+The Midwest Cogeneration Conference celebrated MCA’s 40th anniversary!
+Attendees learned from industry experts about combined heat and power, cogeneration, distributed generation, and microgrid technologies that enhanced energy resiliency and delivered economic benefits through local and federal incentives.
+Key topics included industry updates, policy developments, regional transmission impacts, resiliency and sustainability solutions, technology advancements, project development, best practices, and lessons learned.
+Participants networked with exhibitors and professionals to drive innovation in energy and environmental projects.

-In addition to the educational experience, have the opportunity to network with exhibitors and sponsors and collaborate with like-minded professionals to foster innovative energy and environmental strategies and projects.
+In addition to the educational experience, attendees had the opportunity to network with exhibitors and sponsors and collaborated with like-minded professionals to foster innovative energy and environmental strategies and projects.

 Event Schedule